De Palm Island in Aruba

 What we like most about De Palm Island is that it’s built for families.

-The island has a fun water park for the kids, zip lining and Snuba for the older kids, private beaches with snorkeling right off the shore, multiple all inclusive restaurants and, of course, endless adult beverages.
+The island has a fun water park for the kids, zip lining and Snuba for older kids, private beaches with snorkeling right off the shore, multiple all inclusive restaurants and, of course, endless adult beverages.

 As soon as we stepped on the dock of De Palm Island we felt a sense of calm wash over us.
 Everything and nothing was on the agenda.